ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-attribute-arguments.md

 ---
-id: ember.built-in-components.legacy-attribute-arguments
 title: Built-in Components Legacy HTML Attribute Arguments
-until: '4.0.0'
+until: 4.0.0
-since: '3.27'
+since: "3.27"
+displayId: ember.built-in-components.legacy-attribute-arguments
 ---

 As of Ember 3.27, these are the named arguments API of the built-in components: